Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX Titan Black should be quite a bit (more or less 44%) more effective at anisotropic filtering than the GeForce RTX 3060. (explain)
+Texel RateThe GeForce GTX Titan Black is quite a bit (about 44%) more effective at AF than the GeForce RTX 3060. (explain)

-Pixel RateThe GeForce RTX 3060 is a lot (approximately 48%) faster with regards to AA than the GeForce GTX Titan Black, and should be able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce RTX 3060 should be much (about 48%) faster with regards to FSAA than the GeForce GTX Titan Black, and able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison